Ben Shelton: 2023: First Major semifinal, first ATP title, top 15

-On his debut at the 2023 Australian Open, Shelton reached the fourth round, with wins against Zhang Zhizhen, Nicolás Jarry, and Alexei Popyrin.
+On his debut at the 2023 Australian Open, Shelton reached the fourth round, with wins against Zhang Zhizhen, Nicolas Jarry, and Alexei Popyrin.
 This was only Shelton's second Grand Slam after the 2022 US Open.
 Next he defeated compatriot J. J. Wolf to reach the quarterfinal of a Major for the first time in his career.
 His run concluded with a four-set loss to fellow American Tommy Paul.
-As a result, he moved 45 positions up into the top 50, at world No. 44, for the first time in his career.
+As a result, he moved 53 positions up into the top 50, at world No. 44, for the first time in his career.

 In the beginning of the American hard court season for 2023, Shelton faced a tough start, experiencing defeat in the opening round at the 2023 Delray Beach Open, losing in straight sets to Marcos Giron.
 His struggles continued at the Mexican Open, where he once again fell in the first round, this time to the fourth-seeded Holger Rune, in a match that stretched to three sets.
 However, Shelton managed to bounce back at Indian Wells, securing a victory over Fabio Fognini in the initial round, only to be bested by fellow American Taylor Fritz in the second round.

 At the 2023 US Open Shelton made it to his first Grand Slam semifinal, where he lost in straight sets to second seed and eventual champion Novak Djokovic.
 As a result, he reached the top 20 in the rankings at world No. 19 on September 11, 2023.

 At the 2023 Rolex Shanghai Masters he reached the quarterfinals of a Masters 1000 for the first time defeating fourth seed Jannik Sinner for the second biggest win of his career.
 He reached his maiden final and won his maiden title at the 2023 Japan Open Tennis Championships defeating qualifier Taro Daniel, Jordan Thompson, fifth seed Tommy Paul, qualifier Marcos Giron and Aslan Karatsev.
 He became the sixth first-time ATP champion in the season and as a result reached the top 15 in the singles rankings on October 23, 2023.

 2024: First title on clay, American No. 1

 At the U.S. Clay Court Championships he reached his first quarterfinal on clay courts defeating Zizou Bergs, and his first semifinal defeating compatriot Brandon Nakashima.
 Next he defeated fourth seed Tomás Martín Etcheverry to reach his first clay court final.
 He won his second career title and first on clay becoming the youngest champion since Andy Roddick in 2002, defeating third seed Frances Tiafoe in the first African-American men's singles tennis final in the Open Era.
-As a result, he reached a new career-high singles ranking of world No. 14 on April 8, 2024, and became the American No. 1 player ahead of Taylor Fritz on April 15, 2024.
+As a result, he reached a new career-high singles ranking of world No. 14 on 8 April 2024, and became the American No. 1 player ahead of Taylor Fritz a week later.
 He became the youngest American No. 1 player since Andy Roddick achieved the feat in March 2004.
+Shelton would go on to reach a new ranking of world No. 13 on 19 August 2024.